-As much as managers might want to step in and help their new employees out, most new hires might hesitate when asking for what they need – even if their fear of speaking up is based on unfounded assumptions.
+As much as managers might want to step in and help their new employees out, most new hires might hesitate to ask for what they need – even if their fear of speaking up is based on unfounded assumptions.
 Employees are much more likely to open up to someone who is present in their day-to-day and is in a similar position than open up to their managers, even if their manager is willing to listen.

 This is where a structured employee mentoring program comes in.
 With a good employee mentoring program, you can give your new hires a community within the company as well as a long-term trainer.
-Not only can a mentor help train their mentee, they also start building a personal relationship with their new hire.
+Not only can a mentor help train their mentee, but they also start building a personal relationship with their new hire.

 Rethinking the Traditional Mentoring Model

 When we think of mentoring, we might think of a pair like Alexander the Great and Aristotle: an old wizened teacher and his carefully cultivated student.
-While some aspects of this kind of relationship remain, modern mentorships don’t have to be so rigid and so one-sided.
+While some aspects of this kind of relationship remain, modern mentorships don’t have to be so rigid and one-sided.

 There are some aspects of mentorship that haven’t changed.
 Mentors should be carefully selected and matched to their new mentees.
 No matter what level of employee they are interacting with, mentors should be high-potential performers who have strong interpersonal skills.
 According to Justworks.com, managers should also consider a potential mentor’s work history as well as their colleague’s opinions on the mentor’s performance.
 Getting a 360 view of the employee will ensure that mentors are well suited for their role and that their mentees will be in good hands.